Reschivon/movForth/README.md

 ```+ - * / BRANCH BRANCHIF .
 DUP DROP = LITERAL ! @ MALLOC ```

-Literals are unstable right now, but they can be used in both compile and runtime.
+Locals are unstable right now, but they can be used in both compile and runtime.
 Assign 42 to literal named "life":

 `42 to life`